strategineer/personal-website/content/blog/2025-01-23/index.md

 The Maze of the Blue Medusa megadungeon fit that bill perfectly --- it's cool, it's out there and it's also very me.

+### Great Art combined with great writing

 The Maze of the Blue Medusa is a product of a collaboration between Zak Sabbath and Patrick Stuart where Sabbath drew abstract, surreal room art to set the tone and would pass his art on to Stuart who would then write descriptions to breathe life into each area.
 This back-and-forth continued for several years producing the one-of-a-kind Maze of the Blue Medusa.

 The Maze of the Blue Medusa isn't as funhousey as you might expect.
 The megadungeon is partitioned into several sections with common visual, literary and gameplay themes spread throughout.

+### Awesome factions and unique NPCs that players will be dying to learn more about (or eat)

 Several factions and the NPCs within them tie these disparate parts of the dungeon together helping you as the GM to make the dungeon come alive for your players.

 There are hundreds of NPCs in the Maze of the Blue Medusa and any one of them could become a character that your players never forget for the rest of their lives because of how out there and unique most of them are.

+### Interesting old school dungeon crawling challenges rewarding creative thinking

 Generally, the rooms provide interesting challenges to overcome which is great for players interested in that classic old school dungeon crawling experience.

 A defining feature of our campaign was the building and maintenance of a "Super Rake".
 It consisted of a ten-foot pole combined with the head of a rake which would be whipped out by the rogue Marlon whenever they thought that it would come in handy (which was often).

+[EXAMPLE]

+### Everything is weird

 Despite providing ample classic dungeon crawl puzzles and combat experiences, the Maze of the Blue Medusa refuses to play any of it straight --- every NPC and every puzzle will be a little surreal, a little absurdist, a little mythical, a little weird and that's what got me interested in the Maze of the Blue Medusa in the first place.